 What is “Military Strong?”

-From Memorial Day to Veterans Day, Lewis and Clark County organizations, businesses, schools, government offices, and many others are challenging each other to become “Military Strong” by taking four online courses on military culture.
+From Memorial Day to Veterans Day 2020 (May 25 – Nov.
+11), Lewis and Clark County organizations, businesses, schools, government offices, and many others will challenge each other to become “Military Strong” by taking four online courses on military culture.

 Provided through the PsychArmor Institute’s veteran-ready certification program, each free course is about 15 minutes and educates learners about military basics and how to talk to its members.